cmcb-warwick/VolumeFinder/README.md

 2. Amira files are thresholded and converted to TIFF in FIJI using the [amThreshTiff.ijm](https://github.com/quantixed/VolumeFinder/blob/master/amThreshTiff.ijm) macro
 3. These TIFFs are batch-processed by Igor

 To do this call <code>VolumeFinder(2)</code>.
-2 specifies the fastest calculation method.
+Option 2 specifies the fastest calculation method.
 Now point Igor at the directory containing the TIFFs.
+You can scale the output to real world values using <code>ScaleIt(xnm,ynm,znm)</code>.
+This will scale the point volumes and hull volumes to µm^3.

 Caution:
 * For best performance /VOL flag is used, only available in Igor 7 Beta 6